-The Company has only one wholly own subsidiary name as "Camex HK Limited" at Hongkong.
-Pursuant to provisions of Section 129(3) of the Act, a statement containing salient features of the financial statements of the Company's subsidiary in Form AOC-1 is attached to the financial statements of the Company as Annexure-I and forms part of this report.
-The Company does not have any Joint Venture or Associate Company.
+The Company has only one wholly own subsidiary name as "Camex HK Limited" at Hongkong and company also has one subsidiary name as "Camper Metaplast LLP".
+Pursuant to provisions of Section 129(3) of the Act, a statement containing salient features of the financial statements of the Company's subsidiary in Form AOC-1 is attached to the financial statements of the Company as ANNEXURE-I and forms part of this report.

 Name of Company Address Registration No. Camex HK Limited RM A&B, 2/F Lee Kee Com Bldg, 221-227 Queen's RD Central Hong Kong.
-59898212-000-06-50-8
+59898212-000-06-21-3 Camper Metaplast LLP 99, 3rd Floor, Swastik Society, Camex House, Navrangpura, Ahmedabad Gujarat 380009 INDIA AAY-8556